Terms of Use

 Indemnification: Clients agree to indemnify and hold CoreRecon harmless from any claims, damages, losses, or expenses arising out of or related to the client’s data, including but not limited to claims of data loss, unauthorized access, or breaches of data privacy.

 By engaging with CoreRecon’s services, clients acknowledge and accept the limitations of CoreRecon’s responsibility regarding data backup, storage, and any type of data.
 It is essential for clients to have their own comprehensive data backup and protection strategies in place.
+Also, please read Section VII (7) for more details.

 2.1.6.
 Client Executables and Cyber Security Breach: CoreRecon expressly disclaims any responsibility for the installation of software or executable files by clients (hourly or monthly contracted) or clients’ employees on their systems.
 Furthermore, CoreRecon categorically states that it will not be held accountable for any cyberattacks or ransomware incidents affecting clients’ businesses or their various locations.
 While CoreRecon is committed to employing a range of proactive measures to mitigate the risk of cyber threats, it is important to acknowledge that these efforts have their limitations.
 The effectiveness of such cybersecurity measures can be significantly undermined if clients or their employees lack knowledge in or fail to adhere to cybersecurity best practices.
 Therefore, CoreRecon’s liability does not extend to incidents arising from such knowledge gaps or non-compliance.
 CoreRecon will not at anytime be financially responsible to any client under contract or hourly if such cyber attacks/ransomware have been executed or has shut down the client’s business or homestead.